| Internet-Draft | Running a Root Server Local to a Resolve | December 2025 |

 There are areas of potential concern that are mitigated to some extent by using this mechanism.¶

-The final issue solved with LocalRoot is that when information is always available locally, usage of it is no longer subject to DDoS attacks against the remote servers.
+Another issue solved with LocalRoot is that when information is always available locally, usage of it is no longer subject to DDoS attacks against the remote servers.
 By having the answers effectively permanently in cache, no queries to the upstream service provider (such as root servers) are needed since [RFC8806] resolvers effectively always have a cached set of data that is considered fresh longer than the typical TTL records within the zone [CACHEME] [LOCALROOTPRIVACY].¶

 The authors have discussed this idea with many people, and have likely forgotten to acknowledge and credit many of them.
 If we discussed this with you, and you are not listed, please please let us know and we'll add you.¶